lorefnon/lorefnon.github.com/_posts/2015-08-24-smarter-knockout-applications-with-es-next.md

 ## Imports for code organization:

-JS imports are the new standard approach to deal with modularization in JS code, and I can only anticipate [more](https://angular.io/) and [more](http://aurelia.io/) libraries moving to them from older patterns like AMD or CommonJS.
+JS imports are the new standard approach to deal with modularization in JS code, and I can only anticipate [more](https://angular.io/) and [more](http://aurelia.io/) libraries moving to them from older patterns like [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) or [CommonJS](http://wiki.commonjs.org/wiki/CommonJS).
 Babel can transpile imports to require invocations that follow AMD/CommonJS syntax so you can move to newer syntax progressively and continue using your existing loaders/bundlers.
+My personal recommendation for bundler is [webpack](http://webpack.github.io/) which offers interesting features like [Code splitting](http://webpack.github.io/docs/code-splitting.html) out of the box.

 ## Template strings